ryanjyost/react-simple-storage/README.md

 # React Simple Storage

-A simple component and helper functions for using localStorage with React.
+A simple component and helper functions for using web storage with React.

 [Check out the demo app and basic example. https://ryanjyost.github.io/react-simple-storage-example-project](https://ryanjyost.github.io/react-simple-storage-example-project/)